docQodly/docs/docs/studio/pageLoaders/qodlySources.md

 - In other qodlysources where the renamed qodlysource serves as the origin.

 :::caution
-Please note that when renaming a shared qodlysource, only opened web forms can have their references renamed.
+Please note that when renaming a shared qodlysource, only opened Pages can have their references renamed.
 :::

 ### Tracking Qodly Source Usage